Ten Lessons for Talking About Race, Racism, and Racial Justice

 • Significantly step up criticism of the colossally inappropriate role—and extremist values—of The Federalist Society and The Heritage Foundation in selecting the judges who should rule fairly for the whole nation.

-• Remind relevant audiences (at every turn) of this president’s support for white supremacy and bigotry, from his criticism of Judge Curiel based on his heritage, to his slander of Mexican-Americans, to his praise of neo-Nazis in Charlottesville, to his ties with the racist “Alt-Right” movement.
+• Remind relevant audiences (at every turn) of this president’s support for racism and bigotry, from his criticism of Judge Curiel based on his heritage, to his slander of Mexican-Americans, to his praise of neo-Nazis in Charlottesville, to his ties with the racist “Alt-Right” movement.

 Say NO to Brett Kavanaugh and to Donald Trump.
 Join our SaveSCOTUS.org allies and oppose Kavanaugh, and push for what is truly democratic: no nominee